caldav4j/caldav4j/README.md

  - Low Level API Access: Let's you work at the Http/WebDAV/CalDAV protocol level by creating instances of HttpMethods (like GetMethod, MkCalendar, ReportMethod) and executing them.

- - Performance: When possible, caches (such as caches of etags and icalendar resources) are maintained so that network chatter and parsing of icalender files is minimized.
+ - _Performance_: When possible, caches (such as caches of etags and icalendar resources) are maintained so that network chatter and parsing of icalender files is minimized.

- - Compliance: We aim to be compliant with the following specs:
+ - _Compliance_: We aim to be compliant with the following specs:
    * CalDAV spec and updates. ([RFC 4791](https://tools.ietf.org/html/rfc4791), [RFC 7809](https://tools.ietf.org/html/rfc7809))
    * CalDAV Scheduling specs.
 (Work in Progress, [RFC 6638](https://tools.ietf.org/html/rfc6638))
    * Reliability: Many functional tests and the "rails" for checking your caldav implementation support.